 One of these art installations looked out of place.
 While the turban is a symbol of Rajasthan, there was nothing Rajasthani about the other one!

 The food festival had food stalls from popular cafes, restaurants & food joints of Jaipur.
 Many Rajasthani elements were added to the seating space to give it a differentiated look.

 Chokhi Dhani is a popular tourist destination in Jaipur providing the setting and cuisine of an ethnic Rajasthani village.
 Their food stall was a complete letdown going by the menu.

 There was a good mix of variety in terms of food joints.

 We ordered Delhi Masala from Fat Lulu’s Pizza.
 The pizza tasted amazing!
 This prompted us to order another one – Queens!

 Unfortunately, the folks at Fat Lulu’s delivered our pizza to some other customer.
 In haste to deliver our pizza faster, they burned the pizza!
-When we asked for an explanation, the staff found nothing wrong with pizza.
-We didn’t want to waste our time by arguing or calling for the manager, so we ate what we could!
+When we asked for an explanation, the staff found nothing wrong with the pizza.
+We didn’t want to waste our time arguing or calling for the manager, so we ate what we could!
 Not a good review Fat Lulu’s!!
-You didn’t win any brownie point!
+You didn’t win any brownie points!